data-apis/dataframe-api-compat/docs/quick_start.md

 print('Polars result: ', my_function(df_polars))
 ```

-If your output looks like this:
+If you run `python t.py` and your output looks like this:
 ```
 pandas result: ['a', 'b']
 Polars result: ['a', 'b']
 ```

-then your installation worked perfectly!
+then all your installations worked perfectly.

-Read the tutorial to learn about what `dataframe-api-compat` can do for you.
+Let's learn about what you just did, and what `dataframe-api-compat` can do for you.